manasidek/World_Weather_Analysis/README.md

 - The script for the analysis is: [Weather_Database](https://github.com/manasidek/World_Weather_Analysis/blob/main/Weather_Database/Weather_Database.ipynb)

-- Using the OpenWeatherMap API to collect the current weather data from each unique city and create a dataframe.
+- Using the OpenWeatherMap API, collected the current weather data from each unique city and created a dataframe.

-- The list consists of the following coloumns
-    1.City, country, and date
-    2.Latitude and longitude
-    3.aximum temperature
-    4.umidity
-    5.Cloudiness
-    6.Wind speed
-    7.Current Weather

-- Export the DataFrame as a CSV file.The link to the csv is: [Weather_Database](https://github.com/manasidek/World_Weather_Analysis/blob/main/Weather_Database/WeatherPy_Database.csv)
+- Export the DataFrame as a CSV file.
+The link to the csv is: [Weather_Database](https://github.com/manasidek/World_Weather_Analysis/blob/main/Weather_Database/WeatherPy_Database.csv)

 ![WeatherPy_Data](https://github.com/manasidek/World_Weather_Analysis/blob/main/Weather_Database/WeatherPy_Data.png)